Chef-0999/Key-Sender-Discord-Bot/README.md

 # Key-Sender-Discord-Bot

-Using this discord bot, you can easily send keys or anything to your users.
+Using this discord bot, you can easily send keys to your users.

 To run: